 Opportunities you will not find anywhere else.

-Getting off to a good start makes everything that follows so much easier, and getting your first job is no exception.
-You’ll want a job which is relevant to your interests and degree and this job should not only pay your rent but also have the potential to develop your skills and provide you with valuable experience.
+Getting off to a good start makes everything that follows so much easier.
+Your graduate career is no exception.
+You’ll want a job which is relevant to your interests and degree.
+Not only should this job pay the bills, but it should also have the potential to develop your skills and provide you with valuable experience.

 Nitika Sharma, Marketing and Events Intern